vertica/VerticaPy/docs/source/user_guide_data_preparation_outliers.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_dp_plot_outliers_5.html

-Other techniques like :py:func:`~verticapy.machine_learning.vertica.DBSCAN` or local outlier factor (`LOF`) can be to used to check other data points for outliers.
+Other techniques like :py:mod:`~verticapy.machine_learning.vertica.DBSCAN` or local outlier factor (`LOF`) can be to used to check other data points for outliers.

 .. code-block:: python